wavefrontHQ/docs/pages/doc/trace_data_details.md

 ### Span RED Metrics and Trace RED Metrics

-The Wavefront service uses ingested spans to derive RED metrics for two kinds of request:
+Operations for Applications uses ingested spans to derive RED metrics for two kinds of request:
 * Span RED metrics measure individual operations, typically within a single service.
 For example, a span RED metric might measure the number of calls per minute to the `dispatch` operation in the `delivery` service.

   We use span RED metrics as the basis for certain predefined charts, such as the [Service Dashboard](/tracing_service_dashboard.html).